 The new construction west of Garfield Hall will house traditional rooms with an academic focus.
-It will be coed and house 148 first- or second-year students who have a strong focus on academics.
+It will be coed and house 148 first-year students who have a strong focus on academics.
 Each suite of two rooms features a lofted study room for the four residents.
 This hall offers community kitchens, bathrooms, study lounges, TV lounges and laundry on each floor.
 Custodial staff cleans restrooms and common areas twice a day during the week and once a day on weekends.

 Other Halls— for second year students and beyond